 Police Brutality Bond exclusion

 Police Brutality Bonds are municipal bonds that have a clause that allows them to be used to settle police misconduct claims, putting the repayment and interest burden on the taxpayer instead of the officers committing the crimes.
-As part of our Social Impact Investing program, the Cleveland Foundation took the position of not owning these types of bonds anywhere in our portfolio.
+As part of our Impact Investing program, the Cleveland Foundation took the position of not owning these types of bonds anywhere in our portfolio.
 After a scan of our holdings in fall 2020, we found and immediately sold a very small position in such assets.
 Although this divestiture is a small statement in dollars, we hope that it will lead to a conversation inspiring other investment managers to screen their own portfolios and encourage municipalities to put more of this burden on the liable officers and not the public.